Common pheasant: As an introduced species

+The first mentions of pheasants in Scotland occur in the late sixteenth century, although they did not penetrate as far as the Scottish Highlands until the nineteenth, when a cock was recorded in the Grampian Mountains in 1826.
 By 1950 pheasants bred throughout the British Isles, although they were scarce in Ireland.
 Because around 30,000,000 pheasants are released each year on shooting estates, mainly in the Midlands and South of England, it is widespread in distribution, although most released birds survive less than a year in the wild.
 The Bohemian was most likely seen in North Norfolk.
 The Game & Wildlife Conservation Trust is researching the breeding success of reared pheasants and trying to find ways to improve this breeding success to reduce the demand to release as many reared pheasants and increase the wild population.
 As the original Caucasian stock all but disappeared during the Early Modern era, most 'dark-winged ringless' birds in the UK are actually descended from 'Chinese ring-necked' and 'green pheasant' hybrids, which were commonly used for rewilding.

 North America

-Common pheasants were introduced in North America in 1773, and have become well established throughout much of the Rocky Mountain states (Colorado, Idaho, Montana, Wyoming, etc.), the Midwest, the Plains states, as well as Canada and Mexico.
+Common pheasants were introduced in North America beginning in 1773, with the first large-scale successful introduction occurring in 1881 in the Williamette Valley of Oregon, followed by Washington in 1883 and California in 1889.
+Stocking of large pheasant populations in the plains and eastern states occurred in following decades after successful hunting seasons were recorded in the western states.
+Pheasants have become well established throughout much of the Rocky Mountain states (Colorado, Idaho, Montana, Wyoming, etc.), the Midwest, the Plains states, as well as Canada and Mexico.
 In the southwest, they can even be seen south of the Rockies in Bosque del Apache National Wildlife Refuge 161 km south of Albuquerque, New Mexico.
+The largest populations of pheasants in the United States occur in a continuous belt over the Great Plains, the Corn Belt and the Wheat Belt, with extensions of its range reaching into southern Canada and the farmland areas of New England.
+Smaller populations occur in valleys and irrigated areas through the Intermountain West and the coast states, although these are separated by high mountain areas inhospitable to pheasants.
+Introductions failed in the more humid Southern states and in the American Southwest.

-It is now most common on the Great Plains.
-Common pheasants have also been introduced to much of northwest Europe, the Hawaiian Islands, Chile, Uruguay, Peru, Argentina, Brazil, South Africa, New Zealand, and Australia including the island state of Tasmania and small offshore islands such as Rottnest Island off Western Australia.
+Common pheasants have also been introduced to Hawaiian Islands, Chile, Uruguay, Peru, Argentina, Brazil, South Africa, New Zealand, and Australia, including the island state of Tasmania and small offshore islands such as Rottnest Island off Western Australia.

 Most common pheasants bagged in the United States are wild-born feral pheasants.
 In some states captive-reared and released birds make up much of the population.

 Pheasant hunting is very popular in much of the US, especially in the Great Plains states, where a mix of farmland and native grasslands provides ideal habitat.
 South Dakota alone has an annual harvest of over 1 million birds a year by over 200,000 hunters.